Health & Nutrition10 min read

 How to Read a Dog Food Label

-The guaranteed analysis tells you minimum protein, minimum fat, maximum fiber, and maximum moisture.
-To compare dry food to wet food fairly, you need to calculate the dry-matter basis by removing the moisture content.
+The guaranteed analysis gives you minimums and maximums for protein, fat, fiber, and moisture.
+To compare dry kibble to wet food accurately, you have to calculate the dry-matter basis by stripping out the water weight.

 Five Common Mistakes to Avoid

-1. Feeding a generic "all life stages" food to a large-breed puppy.
-These foods may have calcium and phosphorus levels that are too high for controlled skeletal growth.
+1. Feeding "all life stages" food to a large-breed puppy.
+These catch-all bags usually have calcium levels way too high for safe, slow bone growth.

 Final Thoughts